How to apply bootstrap columns widths (xs sm md lg xl) in Dreamweaver

 Transcript

 Hi, my name is Dan.
 Welcome back to our regular website.
-We've understood now how column widths work, when dealing with Media Queries.
-Let's go and apply it.
+So we've understood now how column widths work.
+When we're dealing with mini queries, let's go and apply it.
+So I'm gonna jump to Photoshop.
+So there's my design for large and here's my design for mobile.

-So at Mobile view, they're side by side, but when they're on Desktop view, they're all stripped along here.
-So we're getting there.
-We've got a Desktop view, and a Mobile view.
-You should be working on your Tablet view as well and dealing with the one called sm, and deciding what to do when it gets to md as well.
-We're going to skip that along just to make this tutorial fly.
-In the next video let's check how to disable and enable objects depending on the Media Queries.
+Cool.
+So at mobile view there is, they're a side by side, but when they're at a desktop view, they're all stripped along here.
+Alright, so we're getting there.
+We've got a desktop view and a mobile view.
+You should be working on your tablet view as well, um, and dealing with, um, the one called SM and deciding what to do when it gets to MD as well.
+We're gonna skip that along just to make this tutorial fly all in the next video.

 • Powered by Marvin